jaredhoberock/future/README.md

 In this case, `future.then()` should create a continuation (capturing the executor) and this continuation should call `execution::execute()`.
 If the future is not ready at the time `.then()` is called, then `promise.set_value()` would call this continuation.

-This assumes that future has a mechanism for creating and containing a continuation.
+This assumes that the future type has a mechanism for creating and containing a continuation.